Avaiga/taipy-doc/docs/getting_started/index.md

     state.message = scenario.message.read()
 ```

-Every callback, including `submit_scenario`, utilizes state as the first parameter.
+Every callback, including *submit_scenario()*, receives a `State^` object as its first parameter.
 This state represents a user's connection and is used to read and set variables while
 the user is interacting with the program.
-It makes it simple for Taipy to handle multiple users simultaneously.
+It makes it possible for Taipy to handle multiple users simultaneously.

-While *scenario* is available to everyone using the program, *state.input_name* and *state.input* are unique to the user
+While *scenario* is available to everyone using the program, *state.input_name* and *state.input* are specific to the user who interacts with them.
-who defines them.
 This design ensures that each user's actions are separate and efficiently controlled,
 while variables like *scenario* are global variables.

 TODO: State illustration

-In the `submit_scenario` function, the *input_name* entered by the user on the interface is saved to the scenario.
+In the *submit_scenario()* function, the *input_name* entered by the user on the interface is saved to the scenario.
 After submission, the outcome is retrieved and stored in the *message* variable, which is then shown on the user interface due to the connection between them.

 ```python